 Chinese Proverbs and Idioms on Learning and Education

-Studying proverbs and idioms is a great way to boost your Chinese to the next level.
-Read on to learn 12 great Chinese sayings about the world of education.
+Read on to learn 12 great Chinese sayings about the world of learning and education.

 Table of Contents